 - retrograde pyelogram

-- ultrasound of the kidney
+- ultrasound of the kidney (the preferred test)

-- MRI of the abdomen and kidneys
+- MRI scan of the abdomen and kidneys

 - abdominal CT scan